UrbanMachine/cookiecutter-ros-app-template/README.md

   - **Run** components in isolation using `docker/run`.
   - **Execute** commands within running containers using `docker/exec`.
   - **Test** all ROS2 packages with `docker/test`.
+  - **Display and Sound Passthrough**: Projects come pre-configured with `x11` and `pulseaudio` passthrough, so you can run GUI applications and hear sound from within the container.
 - **Logging Made Easy**: Projects come pre-configured with `grafana`, `loki` and `promtail`, so you can search and browse logs easily under `http://localhost` after launching.
-- **Standardized ROS2 Project Structure**: Pre-organized packages under `pkgs.`
+- **Standardized ROS2 Project Structure**:
+  - Pre-organized packages under `pkgs.`
-- **Launch and Configuration Structure**: The `launch-profiles/` directory lets you create separate ROS2 "apps" where launchfiles, configuration, model files can live in one place separate from the package code.
+  - The `launch-profiles/` directory lets you create separate ROS2 "apps" where launchfiles, configuration, model files can live in one place separate from the package code.
-- **Dependencies are Organized**: ROS2 dependencies go in a `package.xml`, python dependencies go in the `pyproject.toml`, and the `Dockerfile` has a spot for apt dependencies.
+- **Dependencies are Organized and Automatically Installed**: ROS2 dependencies go in a `package.xml`, python dependencies go in the `pyproject.toml`, and the `Dockerfile` has a spot for apt dependencies.
 - **Centralized Linting and Testing**: Enter `poetry shell` at the root of the project, and you can use the `lint` command which covers tooling for `python`, `C++`, and `JS` code.
 - **GitHub Actions CI/CD**: Pre-configured workflows for continuous integration, including linting, testing, and optional Codecov integration to monitor code coverage.
 - **Cruft Integration for Template Sync**: Ensures projects remain up-to-date with the latest template improvements, allowing the team to adopt new best practices with minimal effort.